 Harper was once a job — the person who played the harp at a medieval feast, whose surname recorded the work — and the name still carries a faint hum of string and hall.
-Harper Lee, publishing To Kill a Mockingbird in 1960, pulled it firmly into literary air, and David Beckham's daughter pulled it firmly into tabloid air in 2011.
-Between them, they turned an old English occupational into one of the defining girls' names of the 2010s; it has held a top-twenty spot for years.
-Two crisp syllables with a hard r that keeps it from going soft.
-Folk, bookish, and lightly androgynous.
+The English surname appears in Domesday-era records and persisted as a workmanlike, plainspoken Anglo-Saxon family name for a thousand years before American parents began converting it back into a first name in the late twentieth century.
+Harper Lee, publishing To Kill a Mockingbird in 1960, pulled it firmly into literary air; Harper's Bazaar made it fashion-coded; David Beckham's daughter Harper Seven, born in 2011, pulled it firmly into tabloid air.

 Popularity